pantheon-systems/documentation/source/content/plugins-known-issues.md

 <ReviewDate date="2020-02-10" />

-**Issue:** Autoptimize assumes write access to the site's codebase within the `wp-content/resources` directory, which is not granted on Test and Live environments on Pantheon by design.
+**Issue 1:** Autoptimize assumes write access to the site's codebase within the `wp-content/resources` directory, which is not granted on Test and Live environments on Pantheon by design.
 For additional details, see [Using Extensions That Assume Write Access](/symlinks-assumed-write-access).

 **Solution:** Configure Autoptimize to write files within the standard `wp-content/uploads` path for WordPress (`wp-content/uploads/autoptimize`) by adding the following to `wp-config.php`: